-Gestational diabetes occurs in 14 percent to 25 percent of all pregnancies in the U.S. every year.
+Gestational diabetes occurs in 2-10 percent of all pregnancies in the U.S. every year.
 Obesity, maternal age, ethnicity and a diabetic family history are all factors that contribute to risk of "pregnancy diabetes," more properly known as gestational diabetes.
 An oral glucose test is performed between 24 and 28 weeks of pregnancy to test for this condition.
 If gestational diabetes is diagnosed, blood sugar control is necessary to prevent health risks for you and your baby.
 Monitoring certain foods in your diet and controlling your blood glucose will support a healthy pregnancy.

 For people with gestational diabetes, 40 percent to 45 percent of total calories should come from carbohydrate sources.
 If your daily calorie goal is 2,000 calories, approximately 800 to 900 of your total calories should come from this food group.
 Avoid eating refined flour sources like white bread or noodles.
 Instead, replace these foods with whole-grain choices.
 Also, eat a variety of fruits and vegetables.
 Limit intake of fruit and vegetable juices as many have a lot of added sugars.
 If you read the label of these juices, you will see that many of them have a lot of carbohydrates in a very small serving size.
 Milk and dairy products are also good carbohydrates to include in your diet when you have gestational diabetes.
 Pick healthier low-fat varieties of these foods in place of foods with a lot of added sugar, such as chocolate- or strawberry-flavored milk and yogurt with high-fructose corn syrup.